pereznetworks/Library-Manager/README.md

             Patron Detail Page
             New Patron Page

-        Validaton and Messages for Required Fields and Forms work as required
+        Input and Form Validation
+          for required fields and forms...
+          validation built into model attributes
+          polite 'this field is required' messages

   [back to Content Menu](#contents)